jeffknupp/blog/content/2013-02-14-drastically-improve-your-python-understanding-pythons-execution-model.md

 Let's now return to the original question: how does the interpreter "find" what a name is bound to (or if it's even a valid name at all)?
-It begins by checking the innermost `scope` of the innermost `block`.
+It begins by checking the `scope` of the innermost `block`.
 Then it checks the `scope` that contained the innermost `block`, then the `scope` that contained that, and so on.